 |Witcher 3 – 768p Med||~43 fps||~11 fps||~68 fps||~20 fps||~51 fps|

-* the Intel HD 620 graphics is integrated withing the 15W Intel CPUs, so its TDP is hard to quantify
+* the Intel HD 620 graphics is integrated withing the 15W Intel CPUs, so its TDP cannot be quantified

 ** available in different versions, with TDP’s between 15 and 25 W

-Based on these results, the MX150 chip is two times faster than the 940MX in games and benchmarks, with similar TDPs.
-That’s off from Nvidia prediction of 3x improvement per Watt, but keep in mind drivers are still new and thus the results should get a little better in time.
-Not by much though, Nvidia won’t cannibalize the GTX 1050 chip, which is roughly three times faster than the 940MX, but with a higher TDP.
-The MX150 is also nearly as capable as last year’s mid-level chip, the GTX 960M, which needs a lot more energy.
+Based on these results, the MX150 chip is roughly two times faster than the older Nvidia 940MX in games and benchmarks, with similar TDPs.
+That’s somewhat off from Nvidia prediction of 3x improvement per Watt, but keep in mind that these results are dependent on each implementation and drivers, and can vary between SKUs.
+Not by much though, as Nvidia is not going to cannibalize the GTX 1050 chip with this lower end model, which is roughly three times faster than the 940MX, but with a higher TDP.
+The MX150 is also nearly as capable as previous years’ mid-level chip, the GTX 960M, which needs a lot more energy.

 |Acer Swift 3 SF314-52||14.0-inch IPS FHD glossy non-touch||up to Kaby Lake-R Core U / max 16 GB RAM||MX150||No||3.75 lbs / 1.70 kg|